-For the ONe WD+CO WD channel, \citet{Dan2014MNRAS.438...14D} investigated the evolution of ONe+CO WD merger remnants, and they suggested that the merger remnants might evolve into a kind of unusual type Ia SNe or a kind of faint type Ic SNe.
-Kashyap et al. (2018) argued that the merger remnants might form relatively faint and rapidly fading SNe Ia via a failed detonation, fainter even than the faintest type Iax events.
-Recent simulations indicate that the final fates of such merger remnants are related to their initial masses; more massive remnants ($>1.95\,M_{\odot}$) would become EC-SNe and form CO-rich circumstellar material resulting from the stellar wind during their giant stage, in which off-center Ne burning occurs soon after the merger, whereas less massive remnants ($<1.90\,M_{\odot}$) would experience a carbon-shell burning stage to increase the core mass before off-center Ne burning (see \citealt{Wu2023ApJ...944L..54W}). \citet{Wu2023ApJ...944L..54W} found that the merging of ONe+CO WD systems can reproduce the main observational properties of a hot star (i.e., J005311) in the constellation Cassiopeia.
+For the ONe WD+CO WD channel, \citet{Dan2014MNRAS.438...14D} investigated the evolution of ONe+CO WD merger remnants, suggesting that the merger remnants might evolve into a kind of unusual type Ia SNe or a kind of faint type Ic SNe. \citet{Kashyap2018ApJ...869..140K} argued that the merger remnants might form relatively faint and rapidly fading type Ia SNe via a failed detonation, fainter even than the faintest type Iax events.
+Recent simulations suggested that the final fates of such merger remnants are related to their initial masses; more massive remnants ($>1.95\,M_{\odot}$) would become EC-SNe and form CO-rich circumstellar material (CSM) resulting from the stellar wind during their giant stage, in which off-center Ne burning occurs soon after the merger, whereas less massive remnants ($<1.90\,M_{\odot}$) would experience a carbon-shell burning stage to increase the core mass before off-center Ne burning (see \citealt{Wu2023ApJ...944L..54W}). \citet{Wu2023ApJ...944L..54W} found that the merging of ONe+CO WD systems can reproduce the main observational properties of a hot star (i.e., J005311) in the constellation Cassiopeia.
 In a subsequent work, \citet{WuChengyuan2024ApJ...967L..45W} found that the merging of ONe WD+CO WD can explain the observed properties of a peculiar type Icn SN, i.e., SN 2019jc.

 For the ONe WD+He WD channel, \citet{Brooks2017ApJ...850..127B} carried out the evolutionary simulations of ONe WD+He WD merger remnants, and they suggested that the ONe WD cores would experience EC-SNe after growing to near ${M}_{\rm Ch}$. \citet{Liu2023MNRAS.521.6053L} recently evolved a series of ONe WD+He WD systems for the formation of AIC events, eventually producing a type of peculiar NS binaries like 4U 1626–67 that consists of a newly formed NS and an ultra-light companion star.
-It has been suggested that an ultra-compact X-ray binary (i.e., XTE\,J1751$−$305) may originate from the evolution of an ONe WD+He WD system (see \citealt{Liu2023MNRAS.521.6053L}).
+It has been suggested that an ultra-compact X-ray binary (i.e., XTE\,J1751$-$305) may originate from the evolution of an ONe WD+He WD system (see \citealt{Liu2023MNRAS.521.6053L}).